cemozr/cemozr/README.md

 ### Hi there 👋
+I'm Cem.
+I'm a computer engineer, who currently focused on frontend development.
+I tried game development, information security, database design and management, web development and other staff during my university years.
+Then I picked frontend as my main tech stack.
+Because It is so nice to see what you done immediately while you coding.
 <!--
 **cemozr/cemozr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.